-When her trial began the first week of October 1958, people from across the United States - even some from Europe, stood in line outside the Courthouse each morning of the trial hoping to get one of the few available seats for the hottest show in town.
+When her trial began the first week of October 1958, people from across the United States—and even some from Europe—stood in line outside the Courthouse each morning of the trial hoping to get one of the few available seats for the hottest show in town.

-For a week, witnesses testified to seeing Anjette serve her daughter and mother-in-law drinks during their hospitalization; about Anjette’s purchase of a casket for her daughter two weeks before the child died; and a confiscated paper upon which Julia Lyles’ name was written repeatedly; and a forged will.
+For a week, witnesses testified to seeing Anjette serve her daughter and mother-in-law drinks during their hospitalization; about Anjette’s purchase of a casket for her daughter two weeks before the child died; about a confiscated paper upon which Julia Lyles’ name was written repeatedly; and about a forged will.